percona/k8spsmdb-docs/docs/operator.md

 | Value type  | Example    |
 | ----------- | ---------- |
 | boolean     | `false`    |

-Pause/resume: setting it to `true` gracefully stops the cluster, and setting it to `false` after shut down starts the cluster back.
+<td colspan=2> Pause/resume: setting it to `true` gracefully stops the cluster, and setting it to `false` after shut down starts the cluster back |

 ### `unmanaged`